Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

 ## Why This Project?

-Finding the optimal box stack is an NP-hard combinatorial problem when you allow arbitrary subsets, orientations, and strict-fit constraints.
+Finding the optimal box stack is an NP-hard problem when you allow arbitrary subsets, orientations, and strict-fit constraints.
 Exact methods become infeasible as the number of boxes grows.
 Instead, we:

 - Generate a high-quality initial solution using dynamic programming, exploiting the box-stacking variant of longest-increasing-subsequence in 3D.
 - Refine the solution via Simulated Annealing, a probabilistic metaheuristic that can escape local optima and approach global maxima in large search spaces.